ROSS: RObust decentralized Stochastic learning based on Shapley values: Related Work

 \section{Related Work}

 In the context of distributed machine learning, decentralized learning algorithms have been attracting increasing attentions. \cite{LianZZHZL-NIPS17} proposes \textit{Decentralized Parallel Stochastic Gradient Descent} (D-PSGD) by combining the gossip-averaging \cite{BoydGPS-TIT06} with SGD.
 In \cite{JiangBHS-NIPS17}, a new consensus-based distributed SGD algorithm is proposed, enabling both data parallelization as well as decentralized computation.
 In \cite{AssranLBR-ICML19}, a \textit{Stochastic Gradient Push} (SGP) algorithm is proposed to extend D-PSGD to generic communication topologies that may be directed (asymmetric), sparse, and time-varying.
 In \cite{NadiradzeSASMA-arXiv19}, random interactions between agents are utilized to achieve consensus. \cite{KoloskovaLBJS-ICML2020} presents a unified framework for analyzing decentralized SGD algorithms.
-Moreover, \cite{BaluJTHLS-ICASSP21} proposes \textit{Decentralized Momentum Stochastic Gradient Descent} (DMSGD) algorithm which introduces momentum to D-PSGD. \cite{YingYCHPY-NIPS21} reveals that applying decentralized SGD algorithms over exponential graphs has both fast communication and effective averaging simultaneously. \cite{YuanCHZPXY-ICCV21} finds that the momentum term can amplify the inconsistency bias in decentralized momentum SGD, and such bias grows large and thus results in considerable performance degradation, especially when batch-size grows.
-Hence, \cite{YuanCHZPXY-ICCV21} proposes a decentralized large-batch momentum SGD to remove the momentum-incurred bias. \cite{LuD-ICML21} proposes DeTAG which overlaps multiple consecutive gossip steps and gradient computations to accelerate information diffusion.
+Moreover, \cite{BaluJTHLS-ICASSP21} proposes \textit{Decentralized Momentum Stochastic Gradient Descent} algorithm which introduces a momentum term to D-PSGD. \cite{YingYCHPY-NIPS21} reveals that applying decentralized SGD algorithms over exponential graphs has both fast communication and effective averaging simultaneously. \cite{YuanCHZPXY-ICCV21} finds that the momentum term can amplify the inconsistency bias in decentralized momentum SGD, and such bias grows large and thus results in considerable performance degradation, especially when batch-size grows.
+Therefore, \cite{YuanCHZPXY-ICCV21} proposes a decentralized large-batch momentum SGD to remove the momentum-incurred bias.